JelleBokma1908/PRA3006-Programming-Life-Sciences-group-9/README.md

 "C:\Program Files\Google\Chrome\Application\chrome.exe" --disable-web-security --user-data-dir=C:\User\YOUR_USERNAME

 * This should open a new chrome application, in which the html page can be loaded

+## Running HTML code

+*The final product is named Gene_and_Neurotransmitter_Viewer_htmlcode.html [Gene_and_Neurotransmitter_Viewer_htmlcode.html](Gene_and_Neurotransmitter_Viewer_htmlcode.html)
+*Upon running, make sure it is set up on a different port as the Blazegraph is, eg 5500 *It can only work successfully in the Chrome tab where security is disabled.
+In browsers without the cross-origin request will be blocked.